BRIMIR project

 - Wusterhusen

-These municipalities are concerned by the licence, meaning that data acquisition, which will have a limited impact on the environment and local residents, will be carried out in all these municipalities if the grant is approved.
+These municipalities are concerned by the licence, meaning that data acquisition, which will have a limited impact on the environment and local residents, will be carried out in all these municipalities.

 02